 To begin with, the score is absolutely butchered.
-I understand why “It Depends On What You Pay” (a.k.a.
-“The Rape Song”) wouldn’t fly in a film version, but the cuts don’t stop there.
-“Plant A Radish” is cut, “Metaphor” has been given a truly embarrassing re-write, and almost every song has had verses sliced out of it.
-Strangest of all, the show’s legendary hit, “Try To Remember”, has been cut, save for a brief fragment at the end, a decision I cannot remotely comprehend.
+I understand why “It Depends On What You Pay” (also known as “The Rape Song”) wouldn’t fly in a film version, but the cuts don’t stop there.
+“Plant A Radish” is lost altogether, “Metaphor” has been given a truly embarrassing re-write, and almost every song has had verses sliced out of it.
+Strangest of all, the show’s most instantly recognizable hit, “Try To Remember”, has been cut, save for a brief fragment at the end, in what is probably the most blatantly illogical of the film’s bad decisions.

-This is less of a loss than it sounds, though, since the arrangements and performances in this film make even this wonderful score sound more annoying than anything else.
 Joel Gray and Brad Sullivan play the two fathers: their sullen, gritty, artificial performances are completely out of style with the material, but at least they can act.
-The same cannot be said of Jean Louisa Kelly, who has a terminal lack of sincerity and plays the role like she thinks she’s in a Disney TV special, or former boy-band member Joey McIntyre, who cannot deliver a single line of dialogue without embarrassing himself and us.
+The same cannot be said of Jean Louisa Kelly, who plays the role like she thinks she’s in a Disney TV special, or former boy-band member Joey McIntyre, who cannot deliver a single line of dialogue without embarrassing himself.

-In the key role of El Gallo, which requires charisma, a sense of mystery, and a gorgeous, mellow singing voice, Jonathan Morris lacks all of these qualities to a truly astonishing degree: the writer who described him as ‘an ineffectual bore’ wasn’t far off the mark.
-The visuals are built around a cheap carnival setting used to literalize the show’s fantasy elements: these look consistently bargain-basement, seemingly deliberately so, and murder any sense of enchantment.
+In the key role of El Gallo, which requires charisma, a sense of mystery, and a gorgeous, mellow singing voice, Jonathan Morris lacks all of these qualities to an astonishing degree: the writer who described him as ‘an ineffectual bore’ wasn’t far off the mark.
+The visuals are built around a cheap carnival setting used to literalize the show’s fantasy elements: these look consistently bargain-basement, almost deliberately so, and murder any sense of enchantment.